How to Create a High Converting Facebook Funnel in 4 Simple Steps

 - Push your lead to an advertorial blog post (best for warm or cold leads)

 I won’t cover how to create a sales page.
 You’ll find plenty of great articles on the net about how to do this, and what a good landing page looks like.
+If you need an inspiration, you can always browse through our landing page templates as well.

 Instead, in this last section I’ll cover how to create a blog post style advertorial.